plabayo/tower-async/tower-async/README.md

 Read <https://blog.rust-lang.org/inside-rust/2023/05/03/stabilizing-async-fn-in-trait.html> for more information on this roadmap by the Rust Language Core Team.

+## FAQ

+> Where is the `poll_ready` method from Tower's Service?

+This has been removed for the purpose of simplification and because the authors of this fork consider it a problem out of scope:

+- most Tower services / layers do not ever need the `poll_ready` method, and simply call the inner service for that;
+- for some backpressure purposes you do want to know the request to know how to handle it, so `poll_ready` wouldn't work for these;

+`poll_ready` was also used for load balancing services but this is considered out of scope:

+- load balancing incoming network streams is in our humble opinion more something to be handled by your network infrastructure surrounding your service (using a... load balancer);
+- and again... if you do want to load balance within a service it might be because you actually require context from the request to know what to do, in which case `poll_ready` wouldn't work for you;

+Where you do still want to apply some kind of rate limiting, back pressure or load balancing within a Tower (Async) Service you are to do it within the `call` function instead.

+This fork is however still in its early days, so feel free to start a discussion if you feel different about this topic.
+The authors of this library are always open for feedback but retain the reservation to deny any request they wish.

 ## License

 This project is licensed under the [MIT license](LICENSE).